 Another important observation is the origins of these flows that occur at the participation margin.
-Even though the unemployed made up only 5.9% of the labor force, flows between unemployment and nonparticipation and vice versa accounted for about a third of those across the participation margin.
+Even though the unemployed made up only 5.9 percent of the labor force, flows between unemployment and nonparticipation and vice versa accounted for about a third of those across the participation margin.
 This reflects that unemployed are less attached to the labor force than those who have a job.
 This difference in the labor force attachments within the labor force is the crux of the results in the rest of this paper.
 The intuition is simple.
 When someone finds a job and moves from unemployment to employment, she is more likely to remain in the labor force going forward.

 For our decomposition, we express the size of the flows in terms of the share of persons in the origin of the flow at the beginning of the month.
 For example, 2.1 million of the 9.3 million unemployed persons in May 2021 were employed in June 2021.
-That implies a job-finding probability, which we denote by $P{U,E}$ of 23%.
-There are six such transition probabilities associated with the monthly flow arrows in Figure 1.
-Chart 5 plots these six transition probabilities from
+That implies a jobfinding probability, which we denote by $P{U,E}$, of 23 percent.
+There are six such transition probabilities associated with the monthly flow arrows in Figure 5.
+Figure 6 plots these six transition probabilities from 1978 through 2019.
+We discuss 2020 and 2021 in more detail in Section 6.21